-According to the usual practice, environmental matters are included in the scope of due diligence conducted in M&A, finance and property transactions.
-Understanding environmental issues related to a site or other company’s assets is of great importance for potential investors; the presence of environmental costs, liabilities or risks can indeed have a significant impact on the value of the assets subject to the transaction.
+According to the usual practice, environmental matters are included in the scope of due diligence conducted in M&A, and finance and property transactions.
+Understanding environmental issues related to a site or other company’s assets is of great importance for potential investors, as the presence of environmental costs, liabilities or risks can have a significant impact on the value of the assets subject to the transaction.

 In general, the main areas of analysis include:

 In general, a seller is not required by law to disclose environmental information.
 The obligation of a seller to disclose environmental information, therefore, may depend upon what the parties have discussed and agreed in the acquisition agreement.
-Moreover, under the general principle of good faith set out in the Civil Code, a seller should inform the purchaser of any environmental issues they are aware of so as to avoid subsequent claims for damages.
+Moreover, under the general principle of good faith set out in the Civil Code, a seller should inform the purchaser of any environmental issues of which they are aware, so as to avoid subsequent claims for damages.

-Ecotaxation in Italy generates one of the highest revenues in Europe in relation to GDP (3.3%), according to the latest Eurostat report published in February 2019.
+Ecotaxation in Italy generates one of the highest revenues in Europe in relation to GDP (3.27% in 2018), according to the latest update to the Eurostat report published in January 2020.

 Italy began to address the issue of ecotaxation with the 1998 Finance Law (Legislation No 449 of 27 December 1997), by introducing a tax on SO₂ (sulphur dioxide) and NOx (nitric oxide) emissions.
 Currently, there are several types of environmental taxes.
-Among those on emissions, the most important is carbon tax, aimed at reducing CO₂ emissions according to the obligations undertaken at international level.
+Among those on emissions, the most important is carbon tax, aimed at reducing CO₂ emissions according to the obligations undertaken at an international level.
 It operates by taxing the units of pollutants, thus making air purification more convenient than the payment of taxes.
-Taxes on products are applied to discourage the production and/or consumption of goods that generate pollution during their entire life cycle (such as taxes on plastic products).
-Taxation on environmental services aims at compensating them for their costs, such as the TARI tax applied to finance the costs of collection and disposal of waste.
+Taxes on products are applied to discourage the production and/or consumption of goods that generate pollution during their entire life cycle (such as taxes on plastic products or on the purchase of polluting cars).
+Taxation on environmental services aims to compensate them for their costs, such as the TARI tax applied to finance the costs of collection and disposal of waste.